eclipse-zenoh/zenoh-plugin-ros2dds/README.md

 The ["Release" action](https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds/actions/workflows/release.yml) builds packages for most most of OSes.
 You can download those from the "Artifacts" section in each build.
 Just download the package for your OS, unzip it.
 You'll get 3 zips: 1 for the plugin, 1 for the plugin as debian package and 1 for the bridge.
-Unzip the `zenoh-bridge-dds-<platform>.zip` file, and you can run `./zenoh-bridge-dds`
+Unzip the `zenoh-bridge-ros2dds-<platform>.zip` file, and you can run `./zenoh-bridge-ros2dds`

-A nightly build Docker image is also available.
-Pull it with this command: `docker pull eclipse/zenoh-bridge-ros2dds:nightly`
+The **`zenoh-bridge-ros2dds`** standalone executable is also available as a [Docker images](https://hub.docker.com/r/eclipse/zenoh-bridge-ros2dds/tags?page=1&ordering=last_updated) for both amd64 and arm64.
+To get it, do:
+  - `docker pull eclipse/zenoh-bridge-ros2dds:nightly` for the main branch version (nightly build)

 ## How to build it